-Summer schedules are already starting to be released, so I thought it might be good today to talk about how you take care of activity scheduling for kids — what are your best activity scheduling tips for moms, dads, and other caregivers?
+Summer schedules are already starting to be released, so I thought it might be good today to talk about how you take care of activity scheduling for kids.
+What are your best activity scheduling tips for moms, dads, and other caregivers?
 Do you use an Excel spreadsheet to schedule your kids’ activities, like I do?

 My top activity scheduling tips for working moms (or other parental units/caregivers) include:

-An Excel Sheet for Scheduling Summer Activities
+An Excel Spreadsheet for Scheduling Summer Activities

-Last year on the web I found a great printable summer schedule on Pinterest from blogger Simply Kierste, and it was revelatory — I loved the way it laid out all the weeks of the summer, and found it super helpful to schedule different activities, classes, and vacations for my boys.
+Last year on the web I found a great printable summer schedule on Pinterest from blogger Simply Kierste, and it was revelatory — I loved the way it laid out all the weeks of the summer and found it super helpful to schedule different activities, classes, and vacations for my boys.
 I also liked that it was printable and easily shareable with family and other caregivers.